Polytech-DevOps-Course-2017/docker_demo/mishin.sergey/README.md

 ### Docker images and composed env ###

-MIT or Apache 2.0 at your choice.
+Beer-Ware or WTFPL, at your choice.

 ## Author